 Type of membership refers to whether the respondent was covered under a family, couple, sole parent or single person insurance policy.

-Points to be considered when interpreting data for this topic include the following.
+Points to be considered in interpreting data for this topic:

 - While efforts are made to ensure that only legitimate private health insurance was reported, some respondents may have reported life, accident or other forms of insurance.

 - Data reflect respondents’ perceptions of their insurance cover, which may not necessarily correspond to their actual cover.
 Data are therefore not directly comparable with statistics on health insurance levels compiled from fund membership information and published by the Private Health Insurance Administration Council.

 - Respondents may have been unaware of their coverage/lack of coverage under a family or couple membership where the arrangements were administered by another person (for example, their spouse).

 - Type of cover was only collected at the very broad levels of hospital only, ancillary only, or both hospital and ancillary.
 Within each of these categories, the actual type and level of cover provided can differ significantly.

 - Length of time insured relates to the current episode of insurance.
 Previous periods of insurance which have lapsed or been terminated are excluded.